raspberrypilearning/catch-the-dots/en/step_3.md

 ```
 --- /task ---

-If you click the green flag now you will not see anything happening because all of the cloned sprites are hidden and appear in the same place.
+If you click the green flag now, it looks like nothing is happening.
+This is because all of the cloned sprites are hidden, and they appear in the same place.

-When each clone is created, you want it to appear in one of the 4 corners of the stage.
+You are going to add code to make each new clone appear in one of the four corners of the Stage.

 ![screenshot](images/dots-start.png)

 --- task ---
-Create a new list called `start positions`{:class="blockdata"} and click the `(+)` to add in the values `-180`{:class="blockdata"}  and `180`{:class="blockdata"}.
+Create a new list called `start positions`{:class="blockdata"}, click the list's `(+)` icon to add the values `-180`{:class="blockdata"}  and `180`{:class="blockdata"}.

 ![Red dot sprite](images/red-sprite.png)